joevbruno/react-training/Intro.md

 ```

-You should also be aware of [Promises](https://coligo.io/javascript-promises-plain-simple/).
+You should also be aware of [Promises](https://coligo.io/javascript-promises-plain-simple/), and be sure to checkout the [Tutorials](https://github.com/joevbruno/react-training/blob/master/Tutorials.md) page here for other helpful links on promises.

-There is a lot of other awesome features in ES6+, but these will get you through most of the stuff in our codebase.
+There is a lot of other awesome features in [ES6+](https://github.com/joevbruno/react-training/blob/master/Tutorials.md), but these will get you through most of the stuff in our codebase.
 Also, you can use any of the standardized ES6+ plus features,
 without worrying about things like browser compatibility.
 Since everything, including the JSX, is transpiled to ES5 (or even IE6 compatible ES3), we can use anything we want anywhere.
 This is all thanks to Babel.